 Despite the advantages of $(\epsilon,\delta)$-differential privacy, one should note that its privacy guarantees are qualitatively different from those of pure differential privacy (see~\cite{mironov2017renyi} for illustrative examples).
 On this account, recently R{\'e}nyi differential privacy~\cite{mironov2017renyi} was proposed as an alternative relaxation of pure differential privacy.
 While R{\'e}nyi differential privacy satisfies the same useful properties as pure differential privacy, it does not offer any intuitive operational meaning, and its privacy guarantees are usually translated into $(\epsilon, \delta)$-differential privacy for interpretation.

 In this paper, we propose to use (a conditional form of) the notion of \textit{maximal leakage}~\cite{issa2019operational} to measure the amount of information leaking about any single data entry in a dataset, i.e., the entrywise information leakage.
 Maximal leakage~\cite{issa2019operational} is an operationally meaningful privacy metric that captures the inference capabilities of an adversary trying to deduce some information about the input data by observing the output.
 Specifically, maximal leakage \textit{quantifies} the maximal gain in an adversary's ability to correctly guess any arbitrary discrete function of the input data by observing the output (as opposed to making a guess with no observations).
 Note that the original definition of maximal leakage quantifies the information leaking about the \textit{whole dataset}, whereas we are interested in measuring the information leaking about \textit{single data entries} in the dataset.
-As such, similar to~\cite{alvim2011differential}, we consider an adversary who knows the values of all the entries in the dataset, except for a single data entry of interest.
+As such, similarly to~\cite{alvim2011differential}, we consider an adversary who knows the values of all the entries in the dataset, except for a single data entry of interest.